 This briefing examines the outcomes of people who were born abroad and have migrated to the UK.
 The word ‘migrant’ is used differently in different contexts.
 In this briefing, we use the term ‘migrant’ to refer to the foreign born, regardless of whether they have become UK citizens.
 For a discussion of this terminology, see the Migration Observatory briefing Who Counts as a Migrant: Definitions and their Consequences.

 There are various sources of data on language use and language proficiency of UK residents, which have different strengths and limitations.
-This briefing relies on two different sources of data: the Labour Force Survey (LFS) June-September quarterly data from 2018; and the 2011 Census.
+This briefing relies on two different sources of data: the Labour Force Survey (LFS) June-September quarterly data from 2018 (the language module is only asked in the summer quarter every three years); and the 2011 Census.

 The LFS is the largest household study in the UK (39,000 households) and provides the official measures of employment and unemployment.
 It collects information about a wide range of topics, including language, on individuals aged 16 and over every quarter.
 Interviewers arrange for translation for people who do not speak enough English to complete the interview, either from another member of the household or an external interpreter.
 The language module in the LFS is only asked on the June-September quarter every three years, the most recent data being from 2018.